-Leachate testing has been undertaken on the waste materials using "static testing" and "kinetic testing" using humidity cells.
+Original Leachate testing was undertaken on the waste materials using "static testing" and "kinetic testing" using humidity cells.
 The conclusion of this report is that the waste materials are "inert with near-zero risk for water quality impacts when left in a free-draining state."
 Furthermore, the report states that "in terms of drinking-water quality, the leachates are essentially potable" (Campbell and Associates Pty Ltd, September 2016).